Tetra IDBS E-Workbook Connector

 The diagram shows the following process:

-These actions are customizable in the Connector configuration via DataWeave scripts.
-Connector users with suitable privileges (administrator or DataWeave administrator in the connector’s terminology) can modify the DataWeave scripts themselves.
-The connector provides a user interface for editing and viewing existing DataWeave.
+The Tetra IDBS E-Workbook Connector is responsible for running steps 1 and 5 and can be added as External Actions to a spreadsheet by using the IDBS Spreadsheet Designer.
+These actions are customizable in the Connector configuration by using DataWeave scripts.
+Connector users with suitable privileges (administrator or DataWeave administrator) can modify the DataWeave scripts themselves.
+The Connector provides a user interface for editing and viewing existing DataWeave scripts.

 Prerequisites

-• IDBS E-Workbook version 10.5.x or higher (on-premises or cloud based)
+- IDBS E-Workbook version 10.5.x or higher (on-premises or cloud based)

-• Administrator permissions in both your IDBS E-Workbook and TDP environments
+- Administrator permissions in both your IDBS E-Workbook and TDP environments

 Installation and Upgrades